IamSatya/S3-File-Uploader/replit.md

-# HackFiles - Hackathon File Manager
+# HackTIvate - Hackathon File Manager

 ## Overview

-HackFiles is a secure, time-limited file management platform designed specifically for hackathon participants.
+HackTIvate is a secure, time-limited file management platform designed specifically for HackTIvate 2025 participants.
 It provides file upload, organization, and sharing capabilities with a countdown timer that enforces access deadlines.
 The application features a modern, clean interface inspired by Linear and Notion, built with a focus on productivity and clarity.

 The platform allows users to authenticate via Replit Auth, upload files and folders to AWS S3, organize content in a nested folder structure, and manage files with a deadline-based access control system.